What is content marketing?

 - What if you create content that maintains the relationship rather than gets them to buy again?

-This is the content marketing strategy.
+This is a content marketing strategy.
 Sure we use blogs, videos, white papers and infographics, but these are tactics used to publish and share your content.

 The important element is the strategy as a whole; one that it is right for your business and your customers.